opnfv/functest/docs/testing/user/configguide/configguide.rst

 * **functest**: This directory contains all the code needed to run functest internal cases and OPNFV onboarded feature or VNF test cases.

-Functest directory has 7 sub-directories:
+Functest directory has 7 sub-directories, which is located under /usr/lib/python2.7/site-packages/functest:
   * **api**: This directory is dedicated for the internal Functest API and the API (framework) documentations.
   * **ci**: This directory contains test structure definition files